Other Parkinson`s Disease Organizations at the Unity Walk

 Register for Fox Trial Finder by visiting www.foxtrialfinder.org and raise your hand to participate in clinical research for PD today!

-The National Institute of Neurological Disorders and Stroke (NINDS) is a component of the National Institutes of Health within the Department of Health and Human Services and is the nation's primary supporter of biomedical research on the brain and nervous system.
+The National Institutes of Health (NIH) is the nation’s medical research agency.
+The National Institute of Neurological Disorders and Stroke (NINDS), a component of the NIH, is the nation's primary supporter of biomedical research on the brain and nervous system.
 It offers information on research support and free publications for patients and their families on Parkinson’s disease and other neurological disorders.
-Members of the NINDS staff will be available at the exhibit booth to answer questions about research on Parkinson’s disease. www.ninds.nih.gov and www.ninds.nih.gov/research/parkinsonsweb/
+Members of the NINDS staff will be available at the exhibit booth to answer questions about research on Parkinson’s disease.

-Formed in 2000 and co-chaired by John and Edna Ball, Team Parkinson (TP) is a non-profit organization whose mission is to raise Parkinson’s disease awareness; to raise money for research for a cure; and to empower people with PD to take charge of their lives through exercise.
+Formed in 2000 and co-chaired by John and Edna Ball, Team Parkinson’s mission is to raise Parkinson’s disease awareness; to raise money for research for a cure; and to empower people with PD to take charge of their lives through exercise.
 John has had PD for over 40 years and has completed 25 marathons plus a 31 mile ultra-marathon.
 For more information please visit our website www.team-parkinson.org.

 The World Parkinson Coalition, Inc. is a nonprofit organization dedicated to providing an international forum on Parkinson’s disease.
 By bringing people with Parkinson’s and care partners together with some of the world’s most respected movement disorder specialists, physicians, neuroscientists, nurses, rehab specialists, the World Parkinson Congresses provide a vibrant and empowering international forum to discuss and learn about the latest scientific discoveries, medical practices, and care initiatives for PD.